kennolot/CTF-pi/physical_access/ctfpi2_2/manual2_2.md

 Open up a text editor(even Notepad is fine) and name it `payload.dd`.

 Into the `payload.dd` we can start writing our malicious script.
-I have provided an example in this directory of a working solution, but you are free to experiment on your own
+I have provided an example in this directory of a working solution*, but you are free to experiment on your own

 Docs page for bunch of useful Duckyscript commands: https://docs.hak5.org/hak5-usb-rubber-ducky/duckyscript-tm-quick-reference

 Valid solutions could also utilise netcat(`nc`), using `scp` or writing the flag.txt onto the BadUSB storage.

 When using the example provided we can see it uses python http.server to display the flag.txt on our local network server.
+To view the address the server is at we run `hostname -I` from the Raspberry Pi remote connection ex.
+10.10.10.24 so it's at http://10.10.10.24:8000.
-We can simply visit out local address and flag.txt file should be hosted there, containing our answer.
+We can simply visit local address we have and flag.txt file should be hosted there, containing our answer.

 ## Cleaning up